AaronShenny/objectEye/README.md

 #ObjectEye - A face detection

-# How to run this.
+# How to run this?
- You can run this through VS code or double-click the file after downloading it in your dekstop.
- You will be able to see a frame with an heading Live Detection.
+ You can run this through VS code or double-click the file after downloading it in your desktop, you will be able to see a frame with an heading Live Detection.

 # Requirements to run
  - python shell 3.10